-Before we dig into the mechanics of viral communication marketing, let’s recap.
-In the last chapter, we covered inherent viral marketing, which is a product or service that offers zero value unless used with others, and where inviting others is the key to unlocking that value – such as Skype or WhatsApp.
+- Inherent Viral Marketing – a product or service that offers zero value unless used with others, and where inviting others is the key to unlocking that value.

 Early on, Skype was an exclusive two-way tool.
 It was a closed system.
 This means that in order to communicate with others on Skype, both you and whoever you’re communicating with MUST be on Skype.

 An earlier example of a closed system, two-way tool was the telephone.
-To communicate with somebody on your telephone, both parties must have (or at least have access to) a telephone themselves.
+To communicate with somebody on the telephone, both parties must have (or at least have access to) a telephone themselves.

-On the surface, this may SEEM like it would be viral communication marketing because two people are communicating.
-However…
+On the surface, these two may SEEM like they are utilizing viral communication marketing because two people are communicating.
+However . . .

 Viral Communication Marketing is Inclusive

-To see an example of one such onramp, let’s take a look at one of the hottest viral hits of all time.
+To see an example of a successful onramp let’s take a look at one of the hottest viral hits of all time.

 Hotmail – The Legendary Viral Sensation

-While they raised a small round of venture capital from a Silicon Valley firm called Draper Fisher Jurvetson, this was nowhere near the most lucrative contribution they made to Hotmail’s success.
-As this began to happen, Tim Draper, a partner at the aforementioned firm, suggested they include an onramp.
+To stay afloat they raised a small round of venture capital from a Silicon Valley firm called Draper Fisher Jurvetson.
+On top of providing some much needed cash, this firm also had an idea that would prove very lucrative to Hotmail’s success.
+Tim Draper, a partner at the firm, suggested the company include an onramp.
 This came in the form of a small message at the bottom of every email sent by a Hotmail user.

-It was quick and simple, and just said “Get your free email account at Hotmail.”
-The last word was linked back to the site.
+It was quick and simple: “Get your free email account at Hotmail.”
+And the last word was linked back to the site.

-Bhatia and Smith pushed back reflexively, thinking it to be a spammy move, but as they began to run out of options and money, they gave in and tried it.
-What happened next was unexpected.
+Reflexively, Bhatia and Smith pushed back.
+To them it initially felt like a spammy move, but as they began to run out of options and money they gave in.
+What happened next was entirely unexpected.

 In just two short years, Hotmail became far and above the world’s largest email provider, boasting over 30 million members and selling to Microsoft for $400 million.